how to accept the past of your partner

 While there is no override switch to insecurities, anxiety, and jealousy, there are a few tips and tricks that can help you be at peace with the person your partner was.
-We’re talking about all this and more with the guidance of counseling psychologist and therapist Neha Anand (MA, Counseling Psychology), founder-director of Bodhitre India and chief consultant counselor at Bhimrao Ambedkar University Health Centre.
+We’re talking about all this and more with insights from counseling psychologist and therapist Neha Anand (MA, Counseling Psychology), founder-director of Bodhitree India and chief consultant counselor at Bhimrao Ambedkar University Health Centre.

 Should You Care About Your Partner’s Past?